starkandwayne-attic/jackrabbit-boshrelease/README.md

-# BOSH Release for apache-jackrabbit
+# BOSH Release for jackrabbit

 ## Usage